saratona/KSQLDB/README.md

 The use case is a Kafka event streaming application for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has introduced the EventStreams service that allows anyone to subscribe to recent changes to Wikimedia data: edits happening to real wiki pages (e.g. #en.wikipedia, #en.wiktionary) in real time.

-Follow the accompanying guided tutorial, broken down step-by-step, to learn how Kafka works with Schema Registry, Replicator/Kafka Streams and Connect.
+Follow the accompanying guided tutorial, broken down step-by-step, to learn how Kafka works with Schema Registry, Kafka Streams and Connect.

 ## Schema registry